ordiology/networkD3/README.md

 * The node circle size has been changed from 4.5px to the font size / 2.5
 * The mouse over node circle size has been changed from 4.5px to the font size / 1.5
 * The node circle text translation has been changed from 8px to 0.72 times the node circle radius
+* The node circle text can be optionally abbreviated to a given number of letters
 * There are the following new options that can be passed into the function as arguments:
     * `nodeStrokeHover`: the colour of all node strokes on mouseover
     * `nodeColourHover`: the colour of all node fills on mouseover